Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 We would recommend that you do.
 Information varies between Consumer Reporting Agencies.

-You should also consider filing an FTC Identity Theft Report at https://identitytheft.gov/, and contacting the Internal Revenue Service and Social Security Administration offices.
+You should also contact the other credit reporting agencies to check their records for a credit file.
+Also consider filing an FTC Identity Theft Report at https://identitytheft.gov, and contacting the Internal Revenue Service and Social Security Administration offices.

 Internal Revenue Service